rachit-shah/Code-Quality-Portal/MILESTONE2.md

 1.  **Preconditions :** The user provides a valid address to an existing repository.

-2.  **Main Flow:** The user provides a valid address to the repository[S1] and then the system will assess the provided repository by using[S2] Github REST API to fetch the code and applying the quality metrics on the data.
-Further the visualization of the metrics would be done in Tableau or Power BI[S3] and shown to the user by embedding it in the Portal[S4].
+2.  **Main Flow:** The user provides a valid address to the repository[S1] and then the system assesses the provided repository by using[S2] Github REST API to fetch the code and applying the quality metrics on the data.
+Further the visualization of the metrics is done in Tableau [S3] and shown to the user by embedding it in the Portal[S4].

 1.  **Subflows**:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S1\] User will give a link to an existing Github repository.
 If the repository is private, the user must provide an access token.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] The Github REST API is used to get code from that address and analysis is further done to measure our code quality metrics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] The Github REST API is used to get code from that address and analysis is further done to measure the code quality metrics.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The data returned is processed and stored in a database and used to generate visualizations which would be done in Tableau or Power BI for the user's analysis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] The data returned is processed and stored in a database and used to generate visualizations, which will be done in Tableau, for the user's analysis.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S4\] The visualizations are prepared to be shown to the user by embedding the graph/visual in our portal.

-4.  **Alternate Flows**: At any moment of analysis, if the system is not able to get the data, get the access to the resources or any tool fails while assessing which would be required for the analysis, an alert specifying the error would be shown to the user.
+4.  **Alternate Flows**: At any moment of analysis, if the system is not able to get the data, or get access to the resources, or any tool required for the analysis fails, an alert specifying the error will be shown to the user.

 ### Use-Case 2: Choose a Metric

 1.  **Preconditions:** The code from the REST API is successfully received.

-2.  **Main Flow**: After the successful getting of the repository, user would be allowed to choose an option[S2] from the given set of choices[S1], that are the different metrics available to evaluate the code.
-After selecting the options the corresponding visualizations would be shown[S3].
+2.  **Main Flow**: After successfully getting the repository, user will be asked to choose an option[S2] from the given set of choices[S1], i.e. the different metrics available to evaluate the code.
+After selecting their desired metrics the corresponding visualizations are displayed[S3].

 3.  **Subflows:**